nalmadi/nalmadi.github.io/_posts/2026-01-24-student-interview-Rose.md

 specific organization within Salesforce that you’re interviewing for.
 For Slack specifically, I received materials about the structure of the interview which was basically a combination of technical and behavioral, and so I made sure I went through all the material and practiced beforehand.
-For the technical parts, I practiced leetcode questions with some of my friends who were on campus with me during the summer.
+For the technical parts, I practiced Leetcode questions with some of my friends who were on campus with me during the summer.
 And I also went through my resume and made sure I could communicate clearly about my previous experiences during the behavioral parts of the interview.